 Permit Empty Directive

 The Permit Empty Directive allows you to specify that the CSV file can be empty: i.e. there is no row data.
 The Permit Empty Directive is OPTIONAL: when not present an empty file will cause a validation error.
 The Permit Empty Directive can be used in conjunction with the No Header Directive thereby permitting a completely empty CSV file.
 If the No Header Directive is not present then a minimum of one row containing column names must be provided.
-This directive is NOT available in Schema Version 1.0.

 [11] PermitEmptyDirective ::= DirectivePrefix "permitEmpty"